 If your a regular reader on our website, You may have noticed a lot of coupons advertised to save money each week!
 Us here Canada may not see Huge amounts of Free Product Coupons – but we do see some great coupons to save money.

-Once you begin Couponing, You will begin to love the thrill of saving money, and it can be contagious to see how much you can actually save!
+Once you begin Couponing, You will start to love the thrill of saving money, and it can be contagious to see how much you can save!
 Especially if you can combine Coupons and a start a Price Book

-Most grocery stores accept coupons to be used as part as the transaction and is essentially treated like “Cash”
+Most grocery stores accept coupons to be used as part of the transaction and are primarily treated like “Cash.”